 Singapore Fake News Laws: Guide to POFMA (Protection from Online Falsehoods and Manipulation Act)

-Amidst much debate and controversy, the Protection from Online Falsehoods and Manipulation Act (POFMA) was passed in Parliament on 8 May 2019 with a majority of 72 votes.
-While POFMA has not come into operation and will commence on a date appointed by the Minister by notification in the Gazette, this article provides an overview of POFMA as well as some of its key provisions.
+Amidst much debate and controversy, the Protection from Online Falsehoods and Manipulation Act (POFMA) was passed in Parliament on 8 May 2019 with a majority of 72 votes and came into effect on 2 October 2019.
+This article provides an overview of POFMA as well as some of its key provisions.

 POFMA seeks to prevent the electronic communication of falsehoods (i.e. false statements of fact or misleading information), as well as to safeguard against the use of online platforms for the communication of such falsehoods.